SiyiP/linked-blog-starter-md/11 HEENT/**HEENT anatomy written.md

 - consistent placement - from the 4th brachial pouch embryology - quick lateral trip moves over
 - inferior parathyroid gland - consider it being next to the recurrent laryngeal nerve - from the 3rd pouch with the **thymus**-
 	- not uncommon that it migrates with and sticks to the thymus, going into the mediastinum
+	- **The left and right recurrent laryngeal nerves can be found in the left and right tracheoesophageal grooves.**

 vertebral artery = ascends in 3 parts pt 1 , cervical portion - from first part of foramen into the transverse process foramen , entering C6 ,